rogerbinns/apsw/doc/textsearch.rst

     - Use :mod:`regular expressions <re>` to generate tokens
   * - :func:`NGramTokenizer`
     - Generates ngrams from the text, where you can specify the sizes and unicode categories.
-Useful for doing autocomplete as you type.
+Useful for doing autocomplete as you type, and substring searches.
   * - :func:`HTMLTokenizer`
     - Wrapper that converts HTML to plan text for a further tokenizer to generate tokens
   * - :func:`JSONTokenizer`
     - Wrapper that converts JSON to plain text for a further tokenizer to generate tokens
+  * - :func:`QueryTokensTokenizer`
+    - Wrapper that recognises :class:`apsw.fts5query.QueryTokens` allowing queries using tokens directly.
+This is useful if you want to add more popular similar tokens to a query to broaden search results.
   * - :func:`SimplifyTokenizer`
     - Wrapper that transforms the token stream by neutralizing case, and removing diacritics and similar marks